vorillaz/deployment-demo/README.md

 ## Requirements

-The app should get deployed using **DigitalOcean,Linode and/or Hetzner servers in the EU** (Germany, Netherlands, France etc).
+The app should get deployed using **Hetzner servers in the EU** (Germany, Finland etc).
 We also need to spin up multiple monitoring services across different regions (USA, Japan, Finland etc).
 The main application is used a web interface while the monitoring services are constantly "hitting" the IoT devices in order to detect failures or anomalies.
 Since we need to scale the app on demand we are using cloudflare as a load balancer, upon spinning up a new service the Load balancer gets notified for the changes.
 All the databases (Postgres, Redis are handled by an external provider).

 ![Sample application](/assets/app.svg).